Public Speaking Training

 Prepared Speeches or Presentations

 At most meetings there will be two or three prepared speeches, normally of 6-8 minutes.
-These prepared speeches provide the building blocks for speaker development.
-Each of these will focus on a particular aspect of speaking.
-Over time you will work through the various assignments that cover the main elements that form the building blocks of a good speech.
-Each is evaluated by an experienced club member.
+These speeches provide the building blocks for speaker development.
+Each will focus on a particular aspect of speaking.
+Over time you will work through the various assignments that cover the main elements of a good speech.
+For each assignment you will receive feedback from an experienced club member.
 The emphasis will be on the strong points and also giving sensitive and constructive advice on opportunities for improvement.
 This educational aspect is for the benefit of everybody, not just the speaker.
 It is the key element in our public speaking training in Bromsgrove Speakers Club.

-After the interval, usually we have ‘Topics’ impromptu speaking.
+At most meetings we have an impromptu speaking session.
+We call it Topics.
 The person chairing will nominate a topic and call a member to the lectern.
 They then attempt to speak for two minutes with no preparation.
 Typically there will be seven or eight speakers in the Topics session.
-An evaluator reviews all of the speeches and again highlights strong points and opportunities to improve further.
+An evaluator reviews all of the speeches briefly, and again highlights strong points and opportunities to improve further.
 The Topics session provides invaluable learning, as it teaches us to be able to think and speak at the same time.
 Vital in meetings or job interviews!

-From time to time we have educational sessions that address specific aspects of speaking and presenting.
+We have regular educational sessions that address specific aspects of speaking and presenting.
 Often these will be of an interactive nature.
-We like to involve everyone at some point during a club evening.
-Some will be delivered by experienced club members and occasionally by members from other clubs.
+Usually they will be facilitated by one or more experienced club member.
+But occasionally we invite members from other clubs to come along to share their experience.

 To experience at first hand how we can help you to be a confident and effective speaker and presenter ...